EpicBrainUser/python-booklet/python_booklet.typ

 = Reading/writing to/from external files

-As of now, you've only stored data in #gls("mem")#footnote[Most often this is actually CPU cache, and when machine code executes on the CPU, parameters from functions are most likely passed in directly into the CPU registers (Memory Data Register in Von Neumann Architecture)] in #glspl("var"), which means that when the program terminates the data is lost.
+As of now, you've only stored data in #gls("mem")#footnote[Most often this is actually CPU cache, and when machine code executes on the CPU, #glspl("parameter") from functions are most likely passed in directly into the CPU registers (Memory Data Register in Von Neumann Architecture)] in #glspl("var"), which means that when the program terminates the data is lost.
 If we want data to be stored persistently, we need to write to external files and save them to the disk, for example, you may want to store logins and usernames or user data in an external file.\

 Here's how python handles this:\